Ladysmith, Wisconsin: History

 The city was founded in 1885 at the intersection of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad (Soo Line) with the Flambeau River, initially named Flambeau Falls.
-Robert Corbett, a logging and lumbering entrepreneur who was a strong influence on the city in its early years, renamed it Corbett, then Warner in 1891, and then Ladysmith on July 1, 1900, after the bride of Charles R. Smith, head of the Menasha Wooden Ware Co.
+Robert Corbett, a logging and lumbering entrepreneur who was a strong influence on the city in its early years, renamed it Corbett, then Warner in 1891.
+On July 1, 1900 he named it Ladysmith, after the bride of Charles R. Smith, head of Menasha Wooden Ware Co.

 Flambeau Mine

 The Flambeau Copper Mine was operated by Kennecott from 1993 to 1997.
 This was a very rich volcanogenic massive sulfide ore deposit, so rich that the ore was shipped directly to the smelter.

-Flambeau has since been closed and the site reclaimed.
+Flambeau Mine has since been closed and the site reclaimed and planted.
+It now has walking trails.

 2002 tornado

 On September 2, 2002, a tornado rated at F3 strength destroyed much of Ladysmith's downtown area.
 Overall damage was estimated at $20 million, but there were no fatalities.